Chrome extension + responsive website: boosting eco-friendly conversions with real-time product scoring

 The key findings include the following:

-• 5/5 users finding the Chrome extension integrates into their shopping routine seamlessly.
+• Every user found the Chrome extension integrates into their shopping routine seamlessly.

-• 5/5 users finish purchase task flow starting from Chrome extension within 1’ 20”, relatively swift compared to industry averages.
+• Every user finished purchase task flow starting from Chrome extension within 1’ 20”, relatively swift compared to industry averages.

 • 2/5 users want even more eco-friendly information throughout the shopping process.